AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 Note that in nearly all cases you can never reach full coverage.
 A lot of functionality is usually dependent on exclusive options that would need individual fuzzing campaigns each with one of these options set.
-E.g., if you fuzz a library to convert image formats and your target is the png to tiff API then you will not touch any of the other library APIs and features.
+E.g., if you fuzz a library to convert image formats and your target is the png to tiff API, then you will not touch any of the other library APIs and features.

 ### h) How long to fuzz a target?

 This is a difficult question.
-Basically if no new path is found for a long time (e.g., for a day or a week) then you can expect that your fuzzing won't be fruitful anymore.
+Basically, if no new path is found for a long time (e.g., for a day or a week), then you can expect that your fuzzing won't be fruitful anymore.
 However, often this just means that you should switch out secondaries for others, e.g., custom mutator modules, sync to very different fuzzers, etc.